oliverin1/leerik/README.md

-# weighted-grade-calculator
+# Leerik

-A weighted grade calculator web app
+To be updated